connelhooley/AkkaTestingHelpers/README.md

 ## Unit testing

-The `UnitTestFramework` class in the package allows you to test an Actor class in full isolation.
+The `UnitTestFramework` class in the package allows you to test an actor class in full isolation.
 The framework creates the actor to be tested with a mock parent in the form of a `TestProbe` object.
 It also replaces any children that the actor under test creates using `Akka.DI` with mocks in the form of `TestProbe` objects.
 This means you have to create your children like this for the children to be replaced with `TestProbe`s:

 ``` csharp
 var child = Context.ActorOf(Context.DI().Props<ChildActor>(), "child-1");